azazeal/vasc/README.md

 }
 ```

-The full list of commands that Varnish supports may be found
+A list of commands that Varnish supports may be found
 [here](https://varnish-cache.org/docs/7.0/reference/varnish-cli.html#commands).